Skip to content

 What are the magic bytes for .heif files?

-The magic bytes for HEIF files are 66 74 79 70 6D 69 66 31 at byte offset 4.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for HEIF (.heif) files are 66 74 79 70 6D 69 66 31 at byte offset 4.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .heif file?